CSCfi/rems/manual/owner.md

 For example, you can create an option list “Do you want to add attachments?”
 Yes - No. If the applicant chooses “Yes” the attachment field is shown to the applicant.
 If they choose “No” they will not see the attachment field.

 :exclamation: Note!
-Conditional fields only work with Option list.
+Conditional fields only work with Option list and Multiselect fields.

 1. Create an **Option list** and fill in the options